 Elective Courses (15 Credits)

 CSCI elective courses range from CSCI6617-8891.
-Up to six credits may be taken in non-CSCI prefixed courses in electrical engineering (6000 level or above).
 Please consult an academic advisor for additional details regarding electives or consult FDU Graduate Bulletin.
 Students have the option of registering for a 3-credit internship after completing 18 graduate credits.
 The internship will count as a one-course elective.